Reduced mobility or motor skills

 Summary

-On advance polling days, all polling stations are accessible to persons with reduced mobility.
-On election day, the majority of polling stations are also accessible to persons with reduced mobility.
-If your polling station is not accessible on election day, you can obtain permission to vote at another polling station in your electoral division.
+On advance polling days, all polling places are accessible to persons with reduced mobility.
+On election day, most polling places are also accessible to persons with reduced mobility.

 ELECTION UNDERWAY